nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ### Filtering for flashcards

-1. Filtering for selected flashcards in flashcard deck
+1. Filtering for selected flashcards in the flashcard deck

     1. Prerequisites: Flashcard deck contains at least one flashcard.
 Refer to [Section 1.2](#adding-a-flashcard) on how to add a flashcard if flashcard deck is empty.